urmilparikh95/CarRentalApplication/README.md

 Car Rental
 ================
+A web-application for renting cars

 Link: https://car-rental-company.herokuapp.com

-Admin Credentials: email: admin@gmail.com password: admin123<br>
+Admin Credentials: email: admin@gmail.com password: admin123
 SuperAdmin Credentials: email: superadmin@gmail.com password: supadmin123
 There are 3 types of Users - Customers, Admins and Superadmins and their functionalities are described as follows